 The original recipe given to me was a little vague about how long it should rise.
 The description was “until double.”
 And without a lot of experience bread baking, it’s hard to tell when your bread has fully doubled in size.

-I found that the easiest way to tell if your bread is done rising is the finger-poke test.
+I found that the easiest way to tell if your Honey Whole Wheat Sourdough Sandwich Bread is done rising is the finger-poke test.
 Press your finger about 1/2 inch into the dough.
 If it springs back instantly, your bread could rise a bit longer.
 If the dough collapses under your finger and doesn’t spring back, it’s risen for too long.
 However, if your dough slowly and springs back but still has a slight indentation, it’s just about perfect.

 With the first two rises, don’t worry if your bread rises a bit too long.
 You can knead the dough a little when you punch it down, and it it will turn out just fine.
 In fact, the longer the rise, the better the flavor and the texture of your bread.